Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: INTRODUCTION

 \section{INTRODUCTION}

-In recent years, quadrotors have become a central focus of robotics research, emerging as versatile platforms with untapped potential across multiple domains, including search and rescue, inspection, agriculture, cinematography, delivery, passenger air vehicles, and space exploration.
-Among these applications, the field of autonomous drone racing has attracted particular interest in the research community~\cite{hanover2024autonomous}, showcasing the remarkable progress in agile flight control.
-This domain not only benefits from cutting-edge robotics research but also pushes the limits of what is possible~\cite{moon2019challenges} by challenging these flying machines to outperform the most skilled human pilots, as shown by recent successes against the world's best pilots~\cite{kaufmann2023champion, song2023reachingthelimit}.
-The ability to navigate complex race tracks at high speeds, making split-second decisions, not only pushes the boundaries of what is possible in autonomous flight, but also stresses the capabilities of machine learning, perception algorithms, planning and control systems, requiring them to perform at peak efficiency under highly dynamic and demanding conditions. \\
+In recent years, quadrotors have become a central focus of robotics research, emerging as versatile platforms with untapped potential across multiple domains, including search and rescue, inspection, agriculture, cinematography, delivery, passenger air vehicles, space exploration~\cite{Mohsan23} and drone racing~\cite{hanover2024autonomous}.
+The drone racing domain not only benefits from cutting-edge robotics research~\cite{moon2019challenges} but also pushes the limits of what is possible by challenging these flying machines to outperform the most skilled human pilots, as shown by recent successes against the world's best pilots~\cite{kaufmann2023champion,song2023reachingthelimit}.

-Traditionally, most autonomous drone racing systems have relied on explicit state estimation integrating data from inertial measurement units (IMUs) and other onboard sensors to maintain stability and optimize performance~\cite{jung2018direct, kaufmann2018DDR, de2021artificial, Foehn20rss, foehn2021time, kaufmann2023champion, xing2024multi, romero2024actor}.
+Traditionally, most autonomous drone racing systems have relied on explicit state estimation integrating data from inertial measurement units (IMUs) and other onboard sensors to maintain stability and optimize performance~\cite{jung2018direct,kaufmann2018DDR, de2021artificial,qin2024time,kaufmann2023champion}.

-However, professional human pilots rely solely on visual feedback from an onboard camera, showcasing a remarkable ability to navigate complex environments only from visual input extracted from an unique onboard camera.
-Emulating this human ability to fly based solely on visual information remains a significant challenge for autonomous systems.

-Bridging the gap between perception and control -- learning directly from pixels to actions without the need for explicit state estimation -- remains largely unfulfilled.
-While reinforcement learning (RL) has shown promise in various robotic applications, applying it to vision-based tasks introduces unique difficulties, especially in real-time environments such as drone racing.